Science is good when...

 'Science is good when...'

 We had an excellent response which showed how highly Science is valued within our school community.
-These are our school's principles for good Science teaching and learning.
+The feedback helped us to form our principles, which incorporated with our school values of Faith, Love and Respect., enabled us to develop our vision for Science.

 Science at St Peter's